IllinoisLegalAidOnline/website-docs/docs/source/dhi_reusable_steps.rst

 Building content that uses library items
 ============================================

-When creating an option that uses library steps, the steps layout will have a plus button.
+When creating an option, the steps layout will have a plus button.
 Pressing that give the option of selecting an existing library step or creating a new standard step.

+* **Library steps** are shared.
+Any changes made to a library step are made everywhere it is used.
+* **Standalone steps** are local to the option.
+* A library step can be added to an option, duplicated, and then deleted to create a local instance of that step.
+Changes made to the local instance are only refected in that instance
+* Standalone steps can be promoted to the libray.
+Once promoted, any changes are refleced in every instance of that step on the site.

 .. image:: ../assets/paragraphs-building-steps.png